What Is a Savings Calculator?

 | Online HYSA | 4.50% | $42,700 | $4,700 |

-That is $4,100 more in interest — earned on the exact same deposits — simply by using a higher-rate account.
+That is $4,100 more in interest — on the exact same deposits — simply by using a higher-rate account.
 Switching costs nothing.
-Use our savings calculator with your actual account APY to see your exact personalized projection.
+Use the savings calculator with your actual account APY to see your exact personalized projection.

 HYSA vs. CD: Which Is Better Right Now?